 Once I’m in the fertile window, I know it’s not safe for unprotected sex until after ovulation.
 And I generally know if I’m in the fertile window or not since I’ve been tracking a long time and I also chart cervical mucus; I only really worry about syncing when I’m around ovulation.

 Cost for this pairing is complicated topic, and I wanted to give it its own post: Is ŌURA x Natural Cycles worth it?

 The bottom line is, to use ŌURA x Natural Cycles for ovulation confirmation, you need an ŌURA ring and a subscription to both Natural Cycles and ŌURA according to Natural Cycles.

 Historical cycle data: Cycles 1–5

 Since I had ŌURA temperatures for previous cycles, I was able to see them in ŌURA x Natural Cycles at work, retrospectively.
-This was exciting so I could see how accurate (or not) their algorithm was for previous cycles immediately instead of having to wait to ovulate in my current cycle.
+This was exciting so I could immediately compare my charting to theirs instead of having to wait to ovulate in my current cycle.

 The table below shows how Natural Cycles compared to my manual ovulation confirmation for my previous 5 cycles.
 Note: The table is numbered Cycles 1 through 5 because that’s how they are identified in Natural Cycles; in reality, Cycle 1 is Cycle 77 of my charting journey.